karelnagel/donations/readme.md

 ## Todo

-2. home page
-3. my projects and open projects page
+1. obs donations page not working
-4. network and account changes
+2. network and account changes